marionbarker/LoopPatches/README.md

 * Loop
 * LoopKit

 #### PATCH NUMBER TWO:

+OPTIONAL

-These patches are compatible with the version of LoopWorkspace with that patch number one applied.
-You must apply both patches (single copy / paste action) at the LoopWorkspace level.
+These patches are compatible with the version of LoopWorkspace with patch number one applied.
+They are not required to get the linear ramp working.
+They are only here for those people who want to have LoopPatches still working for their builds.

 ```
 curl https://raw.githubusercontent.com/marionbarker/LoopPatches/patches-new-dosing-strategy/LoopPatch.txt | git apply --directory="Loop"